 The Danger of Malware and Ransomware Downloads

-Certain types of website carry a high risk of resulting in a malware infection.
-Allowing employees to access to these sites, many of which are not suitable for work, could easily result in a malware or ransomware download.
+Certain types of websites carry a high risk of resulting in malware infections.
+Allowing employees to access these sites, many of which are not suitable for work, could easily result in a malware or ransomware download.

 Phishing is the number one cyber threat faced by businesses.
 It has been estimated that more than 90% of cyberattacks start with a phishing email.
 One of the best protections against phishing is a spam filtering solution, which will prevent the majority of malicious messages from being delivered to end users.
 However, no spam filter is 100% effective and some malicious messages will end up in employees’ inboxes.
 Employees can be trained how to identify phishing emails and be taught cybersecurity best practices that will reduce susceptibility to phishing attacks, but sooner or later an employee will likely be fooled into clicking a link in an email and will arrive at a phishing website.